iana-org/dnssec-keytools/docs/aep-keyper-test.md

 ### Add generated KSK to configuration

-Add the generated KSK key to the configuration (with the key tag from above):
+Add the generated KSK key to the configuration (with the key tag from the generation step above):

     (venv) root@vm-1804:~# cat >> ksrsigner.yaml << EOF